ukparliament/weeknotes.data-search/9/index.md

 Michael met with [Ed](https://twitter.com/ewhitur) to chat about committee data and what we do next.

 Anya, Silver and Michael met Angela to check our modelling of select committees against the data in existing systems.
-We think we've captured everything worth capturing in the Committee Office Database (used in the House of Lords).
-We still need to check against Red Book (used in the House of Commons).
+We think we've captured everything worth capturing in the Committee Office Database (used in the House of Lords to keep track of inquiries and evidence sessions).
+We still need to check against Red Book (used in the House of Commons for similar purposes).

 Anya and Michael continued to revise the [first draft of the government department model](https://github.com/ukparliament/ontologies/blob/master/_government-department/government-department.png) with help from Chris Watson from the House of Commons Library.
 Michael also gave a quick presentation to the website team on where we're at with modelling government departments and positions and incumbencies and some of the data quality issues we're seeing.